toddbadams/code-challenges/functional/README.md

     }
 ```

 Imperative programming makes uses of for-each loops, if-statements, and switch statements.
 The above c# class is a type of imperative programming known as procedural programming.
 It is build from public method `Process(string time)` and calls a number of functions to compose the solution.
-This technique improve maintainability and overall quality of imperative programming.
-It is a step along the way to declarative programming.
+This technique improves maintainability and overall quality of imperative programming, and is a step along the way to declarative programming.

 Declarative programming is  accomplished using expressions and declarations instead of statements.
 Functional programming is a form of declarative programming that expresses computation as pure functional transformation of data.
+Let's look at some key concepts in functional programming.

 ## Referential transparency